 Applicant Investigator: Does the applicant demonstrate the required creativity, expertise, experience, and accomplishments to make a significant contribution to cancer research?
+Applicants' credentials will be evaluated in a career stage-specific fashion.
+Have early career-stage investigators received excellent training and do their accomplishments to date offer great promise for a successful career?

-8.4.
+8.2.2.
 Secondary Criteria